 Any student applying to one of the combined programs must meet the following criteria:

 - a GPA of at least 3.5 in mathematics and statistics courses taken at Villanova

 - achievement of at least junior status (generally 65+ credits earned)

-Students aiming to complete the MS in Applied Statistics Program must also do the following:
+Students aiming to complete the MS in Applied Statistics and Data Science Program must also do the following:

 - complete STAT 4310 with at least an A- prior to applying

 - complete at least 15 credits in Mathematics or Statistics prior to applying

 - complete the Application Form and send to Program Director Dr. Paul Bernhardt along with a copy of their unofficial transcripts

 Students aiming to complete the MA in Mathematics Program must also do the following:

 - complete at least 24 credits in Mathematics or Statistics